 Basis of presentation: The financial statement presentation follows the recommendation of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (the Codification).
-As required by the Not-for-Profit Entities topics of the Codification, Balance Sheet and Income Statement, the Foundation is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted, temporarily restricted and permanently restricted.
-There were no temporarily restricted or permanently restricted net assets as of December 31, 2017.
+As required by the Not-for-Profit Entities topics of the Codification, Balance Sheet and Income Statement, the Foundation is required to report information regarding its financial position and activities according to two classes of net assets: net assets without donor restrictions and net assets with donor restrictions.